Christoph33one/post-plan-travel/README.md

 - As a user can view the sign out navigation point
 - When signing out I am redirected to the home page as expected
 - When signed out I can sign back in when intended
+- If trying to gain access to the sign out url endpoint /signout/, I am redirected to a not found page as the page does not exit.

 ---

 PROFILE PAGE